HASH-0021/Sudoku-Solver-WebApp/README.md

     9,-,-,-,1,-,-,-,-
     ```
 - Time taken to solve depends on the sudoku input, browser, os, device, etc. Webapp freezes till the calculation is done in `solveSudoku` function.
-- If the speed is set to 100 during visualization, then code switches to `solveSudoku` function to complete solution as quickly as possible.
+- When 'Visualize' option is selected, the sudoku is solved normally at first and the solution is stored and then the visualization starts.
+During visualization, if the 'Show Solution' option is selected, then the visulization stops and the stored solution is displayed in the grid.
 - Options are programmatically made available in scenarios that seemed valid.
 Dark mode section will not be available during visualization.